angular/angular/aio/content/guide/upgrade-performance.md

 - You use Angular for features that are only visible to specific types of users; for example, logged-in users, administrators, or VIP members.
 You don't need to load Angular until a user is authenticated.
-- You use Angular for a feature that is not critical for the initial rendering of the app and you can afford a small delay in favor of better initial load performance.
+- You use Angular for a feature that is not critical for the initial rendering of the application and you can afford a small delay in favor of better initial load performance.